stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ##### 1.2.1 With visible text

-The fax icon provides information.
+The fax icon conveys information.
 If you hide this icon, you do not know that it is a fax number and not a phone number.
 It is therefore important to return this information to the user.

-To do this, we use a visually hidden text and the `title` attribute.
+To do this, we use a visually hidden text and the `title` attribute:
-* The class sr-only hide visually the text but this text can be read in the assistive technologies.
+* The class sr-only visually hides the text, but this text can be read in the assistive technologies;
-* The `title` attribute allows you to give visual information for people who do not understand the icon.
+* The `title` attribute provides a visual information for people who do not understand the icon.

 <p>
     <span class="fas fa-fax tooltip" aria-hidden="true" title="Fax"></span>